LibraryCarpentry/lc-fair-research/_episodes/04-interoperable.md

 request support regarding these tasks from the repositories in your field of study for software: follow established code style guides (thanks to @npch!)

-Vision: Research will move from document- to knowledge-based information flows semantic descriptions of research data & their structures aggregation, development & teaching of subject-specific vocabularies, ontologies & knowledge graphs several TIB groups are working towards this
 Data Science and Digital Libraries => (research) knowledge graph(s) Scientific Data Management
 Visual Analytics to expose information within videos as keywords => av.tib.eu